LKummer/packer-debian/README.md

-# Packer Alpine
+# Packer Debian

-Packer configuration for building an Alpine Linux 'cloud image' Proxmox template.
+Packer configuration for building a Debian Linux 'cloud image' Proxmox template.

 Features:

 * Includes Cloud Init for configuration when cloning.
-* Includes Python for configuration with Ansible.
 * Includes `sudo` and QEMU guest agent.
+* Ready for configuration with Ansible.
 * Tested with Terratest.

 ## Usage